waynieoaks/RecovFR/README.md

 Version history:
 0.4.1.0 Pre-Release (The All Dressed-Up-Date)
-- Added character cloting and accessories
+- Added character clothing and accessories
 - Added simple in-game menu
 - Code tidy
 (Thank you opus49 for helping with my code and sanity)